 completion of call establishment

-L.1.1.5 Observations
+II.1.1.5 Observations

-Figure L.3 summarizes again the transition from the initial audio-only context to additional text support.
+Figure II.3 summarizes the transition from the initial audio-only context to additional text support.

-Figure L.3 – Use case #1.1: summary of the example evolution of the considered context stream grouping model
+Figure II.3 – Use case #1.1: summary of the example evolution of the considered Context stream grouping model

 Steps 9 to 12 are only executed for the rare cases of additional text support.
-The H.248 "PES" termination would be then not affected by a "context reconfiguration".
+The H.248 "PES" Termination would be then not affected by a "context reconfiguration".

 The aspect of "RTP topology" [b-ITU-T H.248.88] should be carefully considered: